ningkaiyang/PacificaAutoAgendaWriter/README.md

 5.  **Review Items:** A new screen will appear showing all agenda items.
 Items flagged for inclusion will be pre-selected.
 Review and toggle selections as needed.
 6.  **Generate:** Click the "Generate" button to start the AI summarization process.
 7.  **Save or Copy:** Once complete, you can save the report as a `.docx` file or copy the full text to your clipboard.
+8.  **Switch Models (Optional):** At any time open **Settings → Model Settings** and pick a different model from the drop-down.
+The new model loads in the background.

 ## Current Status
-This application is at **Version 3.0 (Kivy Overhaul)**.
+This application is at **Version 4.0 (Multi-Model Support)**.
 It represents a major architectural and feature update, focusing on user experience, configurability, and a more robust workflow.

 ## Technical Stack
 *   **GUI:** `Kivy`